devonfw/accelerated-solution-design/references/JumpTheQueue/readme.md

 This folder contains the low-level documentation of the Jump The Queue application.

-The documents included in this folder describe technical artifacts such as:
+The documents uploaded to this folder describe technical artifacts such as:
   - Use cases, actors and Business Components.
   - Data model including Model Components.
   - Dialogues and screens.